 1. Top Control Shut- Pull up to turn "ON".
-Off ON Push down to turn "OFF".
-OPTION SHUT OFF Must be in the "ON" position to operate the jib, winch, platform rotate and hydraulic tools at the platform location.
+Off ON A Push down to turn "OFF".
+TOP CONTROL AND OPTION SHUT OFF OFF Must be in the "ON" position to operate the jib, winch, platform rotate and hydraulic tools at the platform location.
 2. Lower Boom RAISE LOWER BOOM LOWER Push lever forward to "RAISE" lower boom up.
 Pull lever back to "LOWER" lower boom down.
 3. Boom Rotation ccw ROT cw Push lever forward to rotate booms to the right or counterclockwise "CCW".
 Pull lever back to rotate booms to the left or clockwise "CW".

 4. Upper Boom Push lever forward to "LOWER" lower boom down.
 LOWER UPPER BOOM RAISE Pull lever back to "RAISE" lower boom up.
 Upper Boom Pull lever back to "RAISE" lower boom up.
 (TM125 only) RAISE UPPER BOOM LOWER Push lever forward to "LOWER" lower boom down.
 5. Platform Level Push lever to "LEVEL" platform.
 LEVEL MANUAL LEVEL DUMP Pull lever to "DUMP" platform.
 Do not operate with personnel in the platform.
-6. Winch (Optional) Push to lower load "DOWN" or pay-out winch line.
+6. Winch (Optional) ~ Push to lower load "DOWN" or pay-out winch line.
 DOWN WINCH UP Pull to raise load or wind winch line "UP".

-7. Lower Boom Push lever forward to "EXTEND" out lower boom. '.
-Lower Boom Extend Cush level lorward to Extend out lower boom.
-LB EXT Pull lever back to "RETRACT" in lower boom.
+7 Lower Deam Push lever forward to "EXTEND" out lower boom.
+7. Lower Boom Extend Push lever forward to EXTEND out lower boom.
+EXTEND LB EXT Pull lever back to "RETRACT" in lower boom.
 RETRACT 8.
-Upper Boom Extend Push lever forward to "EXTEND" out upper boom.
-EXTEND UB EXT RETRACT Pull lever back to "RETRACT" in upper boom.
-B 9.
-Engine Stop/Start Push and hold to start engine.
-(Optional) STOP/START Release when engine starts.
-ENGINE PUSH/RELEASE Push and release to stop engine. #37033 Can also be used to stop the Aerial Device in an emergency.
+Upper Boom ' Push lever forward to "EXTEND" out upper boom.
+Extend EXTEND UB EXT RETRACT Pull lever back to "RETRACT" in upper boom.
+9. Engine Stop/Start Push and hold to start engine.
+(Optional) (STOP/START) ENGINE Release when engine starts.
+PUSH/RELEASE Push and release to stop engine.
+Can also be used to stop the Aerial Device in an emergency.
 10. Two-Speed With engine running, the throttle is activated.
 Throttle (Optional) TWO SPEED THROTTLE Push and release to increase engine RPM.
 (Optional) PUSH/RELEASE 431560B Push and release to return to engine idle.
-11. Manual Let Down IN- OFF (Run) OUT-LetDown LOWER BOOM The Manual Let Down system works by gravity only.
+11. Manual Let Down IN- OFF (Run) OUT-LetDown LOWER EXTEND IN- OFF (Run) OUT-LetDown UPPER BOOM IN- OFF (Run) OUT-LetDown LOWER BOOM Off (Run) Down The Manual Let Down system works by gravity only.
 It can not raise a boom or level.
 See "MANUAL LET DOWN SYSTEM" in Operator's Manual for operating instructions.
-IN- OFF (Run) OUT-LetDown UPPER BOOM LOWER EXTEND Off (Run) ROTATE
+ROTATE